 - Schools – The kids should have never been made to attend school on Tuesday.
 Al Roker hit it on the nail during his morning show on The Weather Channel.
 THEY KNEW!
 There was no second guessing it.
 The Weather Channel had started telling people on Sunday or Monday that a winter storm was heading our way and to get ready.
 That means don’t put the kids in danger by putting them on a bus in the middle of millions of people trying to get to work or home.

 - Dismissal – One word…CHAOS!
 You start telling people they need to go retrieve their children from school because the schools are closing and you are going to have crazy parents trying to get their kids before things get crazy.
 The catch is that by them getting out in droves to fetch their kids causes the CRAZY to happen.
-Put kids in a situation and the parents are going to go ape shit, resulting in the crazy traffic situation.
+Put kids in a situation and the parents are going to go ballistic, resulting in the crazy traffic situation.

 - Roads – After living in this area for 15 years, I have seen it snow quite a few times…once or twice before, it was pretty bad.
 In the metropolitan area of Atlanta, there are now over five million people.
 Atlanta proper has MARTA service with buses and trains, but many people commute from outside the city.
 They have to drive as MARTA doesn’t cover the area it should to keep down traffic.
 Anyway, knowing what was about to hit should have screamed, “Salt the roads!
 Put out sand!”
 We were told over and over about the new machines that were bought to deal with issues like this.
 I wasn’t stuck on either of the three interstates in the city, but from the reports of people who were…no one saw the first tractor to deal with the worsening ice and snow on the road.
 Press conferences were held on Wednesday morning by both Mayor Reed and Governor Deal.
 Neither of them looked amazing in the eyes of the media.
 I have to give it to Deal, however, as he pushed back with the statement about if he had closed the government offices, schools, and other things in the city and state, the media would have grilled him over the loss of so much revenue.
 Damned if you do…damned if you don’t.
 The storm, as The Weather Channel has said, was not “unexpected.”

 Out of all this mess, there have been highlights.
 During the night, there was a baby born in a vehicle sitting on I-285.
 The child’s name is Grace.
 That’s about the best name that could be given in such a situation.
 On Wednesday morning, we learned through the news that some Home Depot locations were kept open during the night so that people could come in and get out of the cold.
 There were other places that did the same, such as Kroger and other stores that were going to be open all night anyway.
 Thank God for people who are generous enough to help others in a time of need.
 Many thanks and blessings go out to our local educators.
 Because of the very dangerous conditions, many children were stuck at their schools overnight and they had to be fed and given comfort.
-Since their parents weren’t there, the safety of the children were left up to the educators and the police officers assigned to those schools.
+Since their parents weren’t there, the safety of the children was left up to the educators and the police officers assigned to those schools.
 Great going, y’all!
 Above and beyond is what it takes in dire situations and you took control.